1 Jan '22

 There are always exceptions, but it is generally better to release 1 song every 6 weeks, than release 10 songs at once every 60 weeks.
 Why?
 You keep front of mind in your audience and, by putting out your work regularly, the algorithms will favour you.

 15. Don’t forget the real world

-This was a rogue suggestion that came up in our research: put up posters / stickers / buttons in record stores.
+Put up posters / stickers / buttons in record stores etc. Perhaps not used as much these days.
 But if record labels do it (which they do), then it’s worth experimenting with.

 16. Design (and sell) merchandise

 People wear clothes, they might wear clothes with your name on them.

 18. Launch a crowdfunding campaign